Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/architectures/cnn/cnn-basicis/VGGNet.md

 ### 2.1 ARCHITECTURE

+Preprocessing

 > The only pre-processing we do is subtracting the mean RGB value, computed on the training set, from each pixel.

+Convolutional Layers

 > The image is passed through a stack of convolutional (conv.) layers, where we use filters with a very small receptive field: 3x3 (which is the smallest size to capture the notion of left/right, up/down, center).

+> In one of the configurations we also utilise 1×1 convolution filters, which can be seen as a linear transformation of the input channels (followed by non-linearity).

+> The convolution stride is fixed to 1 pixel; the spatial padding of conv. layer input is such that the spatial resolution is preserved after convolution, i.e. the padding is 1 pixel for 3×3 conv. layers.

+Pooling Layers

+> Spatial pooling is carried out by five max-pooling layers, which follow some of the conv. layers (not all the conv. layers are followed by max-pooling).

 > Max-pooling is performed over a 2x2 pixel window, with stride 2.

+Activation Functions

 > All hidden layers are equipped with the rectification (ReLU (Krizhevsky et al., 2012)) non-linearity.

+Local Response Normalization

+> We note that none of our networks (except for one) contain Local Response Normalisation (LRN) normalisation (Krizhevsky et al., 2012): as will be shown in Sect.
+4, such normalisation does not improve the performance on the ILSVRC dataset, but leads to increased memory consumption and computation time.

 ### 2.2 CONFIGURATIONS